filippomassarelli/docker-mini-seedrs/README.md

 #### Error

-Bad request will raise errors.
+Bad requests will raise errors.
 These are most commonly due to either a typo in the base url, or an invalid campaign id for individual resource requests.

 In case of a typo you can expect: